exposr/exposrd/README.md

 ## Runtime artifacts

+### Containers
-Currently, only containers are available as a runtime artifacts.
+Containers are available for deployments in container runtime environments.

-Latest release is available with the `latest` tag, latest development is available with the `unstable` tag.
+Latest release is available with the `latest` tag, latest development (master branch) is available with the `unstable` tag.

+### Static binaries
+For single node or ad-hoc deployments, static binaries are available for Linux (amd64, arm64 and armv7) as well as MacOS x64 (runs on M1).

 ## Quick start
 You can quickly try out exposr without installing anything.